-- If your property is situated within a conservation area or World Heritage Site, you’ll have to check with your local planning authority to check whether air source heat pumps are deemed Permitted Developments.
+- If your property is situated within a conservation area or World Heritage Site, you’ll have to enquire with your local planning authority to check whether air source heat pumps are deemed permitted developments.

 - Size of external compressor: in England, the outdoor unit and housing isn’t larger than 0.6m3.
 In Wales, the compressor unit and housing can’t exceed 1m3, in Scotland, it can’t be taller than 3 metres, and in Northern Ireland, the external unit must be no taller than 2 metres.